Fairblock/docs/docs/tutorial-basics/pep.md

 ## Encrypted Tx Array

 We store the encrypted transactions in an array based on their target execution height.
-The height corresponds to the block height of `fairyring`, that is, depending on the block time of the destination chain, in a particular block on the destination chain multiple keyshares may be received within the block.
+The height corresponds to the block height of `Fairyring`, that is, depending on the block time of the destination chain, in a particular block on the destination chain multiple keyshares may be received within the block.
 Can think of the encrypted tx array as a temporary sequencer for encrypted transactions yet to be executed.

 ```proto